Table of Contents

 Chronic Illness and Inflammation

-It isn't just "crashing" illnesses like the flu that matter.
-Chronic conditions such as rheumatoid arthritis, lupus, or even long-term digestive issues can create a state of low-grade systemic inflammation.
-This inflammation can interfere with the way your brain signals the thyroid and how your tissues use thyroid hormones.
+Chronic conditions like rheumatoid arthritis or long-term digestive issues create systemic inflammation.
+This can interfere with how the brain signals the thyroid and how tissues utilize hormones.

-Key Takeaway: If you are currently fighting an infection, recovering from surgery, or in the middle of a flare-up of a chronic condition, your thyroid results may not reflect your true baseline.
-Always discuss any recent illness with your GP when reviewing your results.
+Key Takeaway: If you are currently fighting an infection, recovering from surgery, or in a flare-up, your results may not reflect your true baseline.
+Always disclose recent illness to your GP.

 Factors Beyond Illness: What Else Skews the Results?